-Each point column of the Professional Skills Evaluation are totaled and added together to obtain a Total Point Value (TPV) of a possible 80 points.
-This score is then multiplied by .40 and the points added to the overall clinical score.
+Each point column of the Professional Skills Evaluation are totaled and added together to obtain a Total Point Value (TPV) out of a possible 55 points.
+Total point Value 50 divided by Total points Possible x 100 x.30 is the overall clinical score.

-If the student receives 60 points, multiplied by .4, then they receive 24 points.
-So far, if we add the 46 points already received, plus the 24 points above, the student currently has 70 points.
+For example If the student receives 50 points on their Profession Skills evaluation and this is dividle by possible 55 available points and then multiplied by .30, then they receive 27 points.
+So far, if we add the 28 points already received, plus the 27 points above, the student currently has 55 points.